jasperschalla/PersonalWebsiteTemplate/README.md

 # Website Template for Personal Website

 This is a small website for showing my academic carrier and presenting my work.
 However, this is so far only a template since I did not give any personal information yeat but rather created a template for this.
-I included some reactive elements you can explore.
+Hence, the different links and the message function do not work properly.
+I included some reactive elements as a kind of minigame with some easter eggs you can explore.
 Try to click on moving elements which seem to be reactive and explore the template!